 Health Canada’s final amendments to the Food and Drug Regulations (FDR) – Nutrition Labelling was published in the Canada Gazette on December 14, 2016.
 With the final ruling, there have been a number of changes to nutrients on the Nutrition Facts tables.
-These changes have been implemented into our Genesis R&D Foods program.
+These changes have been implemented in our Genesis R&D Foods program.

 Below is a short summary that covers some of the nutrient changes, including the newly required mandatory nutrient, increases in Daily Values (DV), and unit of measure changes.
 For a more extensive list of nutrient changes, click here.